Cohomology in singular blocks for a quantum group at a root of unity: Introduction

 for all $ y, w\in W^+_l$.
 The bar on the polynomial is the automorphism on $\Z[t,t^{-1}]$ that maps $t$ to $t^{-1}$.

-For singular weights, one can use the translation functor from a regular orbit to a singular orbit.
+For singular weights (which Lusztig's conjecture does not exclude), one can use the translation functor from a regular orbit to a singular orbit.
 Applying the translation functor to \eqref{inlcf}, it is immediate that the irreducible character formula for a general dominant weight $w.\lambda$ ($\lambda\in\overline{C^-}$, $w\in W^+_l\cap W^I$) is the alternating sum of the regular character formula:

 where the $y$ runs through $W^+_l\cap W^I$.

 However, to have an extension formula in singular blocks, the translation is not enough because we cannot determine how to ``sum'' the formula \eqref{rhLCF}.
 We need a certain parity vanishing property to make it work.
 This property follows from standard Koszul grading of \cite{SVV}.